Ulrich Schmidl: Biography

 In 1552, on learning of the death of his elder brother to whose estate he was to succeed, Schmidl obtained his discharge.
 In Seville, he presented to the council of the Indies letters from Irala with the report of his discoveries, and arrived toward the close of 1554 in Straubing, where he afterward resided.

-He had kept a diary during his wanderings, and wrote a narrative of his adventures under the title of Wahre Geschichte einer merkwürdigen Reise, gemacht durch Ulrich Schmidel von Straubingen, in America oder der Neuen Welt, von 1534 bis 1554, wo man findet alle seine Leiden in 19 Jahren, und die Beschreibung der Länder und merkwürdigen Völker die er gesehen, von ihm selbst geschrieben (The true story of a noteworthy trip made by Ulrich Schmidel from Straubingen in America or the New World from 1534 to 1554, where will be found all his troubles of 19 years and the description of lands and noteworthy peoples he saw, described by himself; Frankfort, 1557), of which a Latin version appeared in Nuremberg in 1599 as Vera historia, etc. Henri Ternaux-Compans published a translation of the work in his Voyages, relations et mémoires originaux pour servir à l'histoire de la découverte de l'Amérique, recueil de documents sur la Floride (20 vol., 1837–1841) and Andrés González de Barcia in his Historiadores primitivos de Indias.
-Schmidel thus became the first historian of Argentina.
+He had kept a diary during his wanderings, and wrote a narrative of his adventures under the title of Wahre Geschichte einer merkwürdigen Reise, gemacht durch Ulrich Schmidel von Straubingen...
+(True story of a remarkable journey made by Ulrich Schmidel von Straubingen...), of which a Latin version appeared in Nuremberg in 1599 as Vera historia....

 Much of his account in the German language overlaps with an account written in Spanish by Álvar Núñez Cabeza de Vaca, who was adelantado of the Governorate of the Río de la Plata between 1540 and 1545.
 Their accounts, one by a German mercenary, another by a Spanish nobleman, offer stark differences in point of view.

 His narrative gives the names and tells of the habits and manner of living of many Indigenous American nations that were extinct a century later.
 Perhaps the most fascinating parts of his accounts are those that attribute cannibalism not only to some South American tribes, but also to the desperate conquistadors who were unsuited for survival in the rough climate, and would consume one another in an effort to escape starvation.
 A particularly notable account states that Spaniards who were hung, were hacked up by their fellow countrymen, and devoured.

 After his return to Straubing with a few pieces of booty, he inherited the fortune of his deceased brother, and became a councilman.
 Because of religious strife he had to leave Straubing and went in 1562 to Regensburg, where he died around 1579.